 You can determine the continuity of wires or an electrical current using a voltage/OHM multimeter.
 If you don’t already have one, look for a durable, dependable model.
 The multimeter is easy to use and is an essential device for any electrician.

 20. Receptacle Tester

 A receptacle tester is similar to a multimeter, except it is designed for receptacle outlets specifically.
 You cam use one to check sockets and lights on the job.

 Here are a variety of other necessary tools to keep on hand:

 21. Nut Drivers

 Nut drivers tighten nuts and bolts.
-They are more effective than pliers and wrenches since they are actually shaped like the nut.
-Save yourself some time by screwing nuts with a nut driver, instead of pliers.
+They are more effective than pliers and wrenches since they are shaped like the nuts.
+Save some time by screwing nuts with a nut driver instead of pliers.

 22. Claw Hammer

 Almost everyone who owns their own home or rents an apartment has a claw hammer, but don’t let the commonality of this tool fool you.
-As an apprentice electrician, you will use a claw hammer to remove nails on a regular basis.
+As an apprentice electrician, you will use a claw hammer to remove nails regularly.